wmutschl/mutschler.dev/content/apple/macos-post-install.md

 This is an amazing piece of software based on wireguard to connect all my devices no matter where I am at or if there are firewalls between the devices.
 It creates a Mesh network and I can access securely all my mobile devices, computers and servers without exposing them to the internet.
 Tailscale can be downloaded from the [App Store](https://apps.apple.com/us/app/tailscale/id1475387142?mt=12).
 Open the app and select to auto start on login.
 The app resides as a tray icon, which you can click to sign in to your account, change some settings and easily access the IP addresses of the different machines.

-#### Microsoft Remote Desktop (free)
+#### NoMachine
-I use [xrdp](https://c-nergy.be/blog/?cat=79) on servers that have a desktop environment.
-As a client software I use Microsoft Remote Desktop which can be downloaded from the [App Store](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12).
-Open it and change the settings, particularly, the video settings to 1080p.
+I use [NoMachine](https://www.nomachine.com) on servers that have a desktop environment.
+So I download the client, install it, open it and change the settings; particularly, deactivating "Start the server at system startup" and "Shut down the Server".
 Using the [Tailscale](#tailscale-free) IPs I can then connect to my servers.

 #### Parallels (39.99€/year)
 This is a powerful and user-friendly piece of software to run virtual machines (VM).
 Particularly, I like to try out Linux ARM VM's, Raspberry Pi Images, or MacOS clean installs to test Dynare versions.
 Parallels can be downloaded from their [website](https://www.parallels.com/products/desktop/trial/) after signing up.
 I am eligible to use the Education version, which is sufficient for my needs.
 After installation and activating the software I go through the settings.
 If I have not done so already, I also create a clean MacOS install for testing.
 Note that all VMs will be installed into `~/Parallels`.
 Obviously, I don't want the virtual machines in my Time Machine backups, so I exclude this folder in my Time Machine preferences.

 #### Screens 4 (29.99€)
-To access my servers via VNC or my MacBook Air from remote, I use Screens 4 combined with [Tailscale](#tailscale-free).
+To access my servers via VNC or my MacBook from remote, I use Screens 4 combined with [Tailscale](#tailscale-free).
 It can be downloaded from the [App Store](https://apps.apple.com/de/app/screens-4/id1224268771?mt=12) and I set it up to use sync my settings via iCloud.
 Particularly, I sync my machines and like to share the clipboard.

 #### University VPN and eduroam (free)